Aegil/csc-user-guide/docs/apps/geoconda.md

 TODO: The packages are installed to your home directory under `.local/lib/python3.6 or .local/lib/python3.7`

-If you would like to make a own conda enviroment, it is recommended to make also own (Miniconda installation)[../#support/tutorials/conda/].
-Or then you can use (bioconda)[bioconda].
+If you would like to make a own conda enviroment, it is recommended to make also own [Miniconda installation](../#support/tutorials/conda/).
+Or then you can use [bioconda](bioconda).

 ------------------------------------------------------------------------